 The paper used was a medium thick, white wove.
 Early printings were on slightly moist paper.
 This was the cause of slight variation in the dimensions of the early printings.
 In the paper making process, there is a tendency of the fibres to align themselves with the flow of the pulp.
 Then when the paper is moistened before printing, the fibres expand.
 The longitudinal expansion of the fibres is practically nil.
 Such expansion as there is, is laterally.
 Thus the alignment of the fibres or the grain of the paper determines whether there will be an appreciable expansion of the paper and in what direction.
 The impression of the design is received in this expanded condition.
 When the paper dries and shrinks, either the height or the width of the design will be smaller than the design on the plate.
 This is due to the shrinking of the paper.
-If the paper was fed into the press so that the grain was parallel to the vertical lines of the design was at right angles to the vertical lines of the design, the stamp would be short.
+If the paper was fed into the press so that the grain was parallel to the vertical lines of the design, the stamp would be narrow.
+If it was fed into the press so that the grain was at right angles to the vertical lines of the design, the stamp would be short.

-In December 1922 the use of dry, pre-gummed paper was introduced to compete with the Stickney Botary Press being used by the United States Bureau of Engraving & Printing, which could turn out stamps much more quickly.
+In December 1922 the use of dry, pre-gummed paper was introduced to compete with the Stickney Rotary Press being used by the United States Bureau of Engraving & Printing, which could turn out stamps much more quickly.
 The dry paper was first used for the 3c brown and gradually extended to all denominations.
 By January 1926, the use of the moist paper method had been completely abandoned.
 The 2c green and 5c violet are found on thin paper.
 This was not an experimental printing.
 It was due to the accidental use of paper not up to specification.
-The 1c green has been reported on thin, hard, greyish paper, evidently from one sheet, as all are postmarked Swift Current or Cabri, Sask., within a period of two or three months.
+The 1c green has been reported on thin, hard, greyish paper, evidently from one sheet, as all are postmarked Swift Current or Cabri.
+Sask.. within a period of two or three months.